open-siege/siege-studio/docs/index.md

-## Welcome to 3Space Studio
+## Welcome to Siege Studio

-3Space Studio is a reverse engineering effort to preserve the legacy of Dynamix and their games.
+Siege Studio is a reverse engineering effort to preserve the legacy of Dynamix and their games.
 It serves as a tool for exploring the files of the various games, as well as converting those files to other formats.
-The core of 3Space Studio can be used as a library for other projects.
+The core of Siege Studio can be used as a library for other projects.

 ### Preview